Korean, Edit

 ② Small intestine villus capillaries Hepatic portal vein Liver Hepatic vein Inferior vena cava Right atrium Whole body

-○ (Note) Hepatic artery and hepatic portal vein, which carry blood directly from the heart to the liver, are distinct
+○ The hepatic portal vein and the hepatic artery, which carries blood directly from the heart to the liver, are completely different.

 ③ Amino acids vs. dipeptides, tripeptides